-- 1. The Council has the sole responsibility for determining whether any land appears to be contaminated land, it can not delegate this responsibility.
-This applies even where the Environment Agency has carried out an investigation on behalf of the Council (see paragraph 11 below). - 2.
-Once the Council become aware of the (possible) existence of a pollutant linkage they must, in accordance with their prioritisation procedure, commence the risk assessment process.
-The definition of contaminated land (see 7, Outline of the Statutory Procedure) is based on the principles of risk assessment.
-For the purposes of the guidance risk is defined as the combination of: - the probability, or frequency, of occurrence of a defined hazard; and - the magnitude of the consequences. - 3.
+- 3.1 The Council has the sole responsibility for determining whether any land appears to be contaminated land, it can not delegate this responsibility.
+This applies even where the Environment Agency has carried out an investigation on behalf of the Council (see 3.11 below). - 3.2 Once the Council become aware of the (possible) existence of a pollutant linkage they must, in accordance with their prioritisation procedure, commence the risk assessment process.
+The definition of contaminated land (see i.7 above) is based on the principles of risk assessment.
+For the purposes of the guidance risk is defined as the combination of: - a) the probability, or frequency, of occurrence of a defined hazard; and - b) the magnitude of the consequences.

 There are two steps in applying the definition of contaminated land: